Why Is My Chickens Comb Pale?

 Check for parasites.

-Inspect the chicken for external parasites like mites or lice, as they can cause anemia and pale combs.
-If you find evidence of parasites, follow appropriate treatment measures as recommended by a veterinarian or poultry specialist.
+Inspect the chicken for external parasites like mites or lice, which can cause anemia and pale combs.
+If you find evidence of parasites, follow appropriate treatment measures recommended by a veterinarian or poultry specialist.

 Review Nutrition